SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 Cumulocity IoT expects devices to connect using SSL on port 1884.

-Each tenant individually defines whom it trusts by installing the base CA certificate.
+Each tenant individually defines whom it trusts by uploading the base CA certificate.

 Devices connecting to the platform with certificates do not need to provide tenant, user or password.
-This information will be obtained from the certificates.
+Authentication information will be obtained from the certificates.

 #### General requirements for connecting devices with certificates